 The white wines here on the other hand, have more floral tones, rather than fruity.

 7. Duché d’Uzès

 A charming little city in Provence, with its own duke and castle, the duchy of Uzès deserves a mention here because the town is so picture perfect.
 And the wines are pretty good too.

 The reds are dark and aromatic with tones of fruit and licorice, and the rosés with notes of citrus, white flowers and red berries.
 If you prefer blanc, the local white wines and light and fresh with aromas of apricot and peach.

 So are you ready to try a Châteauneuf-du-Pape or a Côte du Rhône Village?
+If you enjoyed that article, you may want to read more about wine and cheese pairings here.
 As always, remember to drink responsibly!
+A bientôt!